pieartsy/pieartsy.github.io/zola/content/blog/thoughts-on-tarot.md

----
++++
-title: An atheist/non-spiritual approach to tarot
+title = "An atheist/non-spiritual approach to tarot"
-tags: [tarot]
+# tags: [tarot]
+date = 2025-09-19
-category: essays
+# category: essays
-image: /eighth-of-winter.jpg
+[extra]
+image = "eighth-of-winter.jpg"
-alt: A black, white, and gold card depicting an elk skeleton with giant gold horns and trees around it.
-It is labeled, 'The Eighth of Winter'.
+alt  ="A black, white, and gold card depicting an elk skeleton with giant gold horns and trees around it.
+It is labeled, 'The Eighth of Winter'."
----
++++
 I am not a spiritual person.
 While I recognize these are important to many people, spirituality, magic, "magick", and "metaphysics" are not practices I follow or believe in.
 When people talk about crystals, reiki, astrology,  things like that, the best they'll get from me is a polite nod and a tight smile while I hold back opinions that I know they won't like.

 However.
 I _will_ go to bat for tarot (and oracle decks et al).